Jiaji Duck

 Jiaji Duck is a savory delight, with tender duck meat marinated in soy sauce and ginger, then expertly cooked to highlight its unique flavor.

-Named for Jiaji town in Qionghai, Hainan, where the breed has been raised since at least the Qing dynasty.
+Named for Jiaji town in Qionghai, Hainan, where overseas Chinese introduced the Muscovy ('fan') duck breed from the South Seas (Nanyang) around the Qing dynasty.
 The duck became one of Hainan's 'four famous dishes' alongside Wenchang chicken; a 1920s Qionghai gazetteer notes farmers fattening ducks on field snails and broken rice in the harvest off-season — cheap protein for the household, surplus sold to town restaurants.

 On the Palate